reyniersbram/dwm/README.md

 sudo make install
 ```

-## Updating dwm to have the latest changes
+## Syncing with the original dwm branch

 Set up the local git configuration to have the official dwm repository as
-upstream.
+a remote called upstream.

 ```sh
 patch -p0 < gitconfig.diff
 ```

+Then just run `git pull` to get the latest changes.